 Nothing speaks to business casual dress sensibility like brogues.
 As opposed to your oxford cap-toes that are ideally suite for more formal occasions, brogues work best with less formal settings.
 The Brown Wingtip, also known as the brogue, originated in the marsh conditions of Scotland.
 These shoes were initially designed with holes to drain out the water.
 These traditional perforations and serrations (broguing) of the shoes are what set them apart and give them a differentiating characteristic.

-Moving down the formality scale, loafers are an ideal choice for smart casual and relaxed formal settings, where you will be wearing off suit color pants, chinos or dark denim!
+Moving down the formality scale, loafers are an ideal choice for smart business casual and relaxed formal settings, where you will be wearing off suit color pants, chinos or dark denim!
 Their refined elegance and ease of wear provide the ultimate (yet paradoxical) combination of casual and chic!

 Lastly, for the more fashion forward gentleman, there is the monk strap shoe.
 These are an extremely stylish and fashion forward choice that can be worn with equal aplomb in both formal and less formal settings.
 Much like with a loafer, there are several types of monk strap shoes, so let your creativity soar!